 Statement of Purpose

 The University of South Carolina School of Law plays an integral role in the publication of the Real Property, Trust & Estate Law Journal (RPTE Law Journal), a peer review law journal published by the American Bar Association's Section of Real Property, Trust and Estate Law.
-The Journal is published on a quarterly basis, and is the premier scholarly publication in the property and probate fields.
+The Journal is published three times a year, and is the premier scholarly publication in the property and probate fields.
 It is the second largest law review in the country in terms of numbers of subscribers.
-The Journal's 32,000 subscribers include Section members as well as major law firms and law libraries.
+The Journal's 22,000 subscribers include Section members as well as major law firms and law libraries.
 Articles in the Journal are written by leading practitioners and academicians from across the United States.